 If rate problems bring to mind moving trains, then there is no more iconic type of probability question than the coin toss.
 And there is good reason for this—coin tosses represent a fair portion of probability questions on the GRE.
 Even if a question doesn’t invoke the coin toss, the way we approach a coin toss problem can carry over to other types of probability questions.

 An Easy GRE Probability Question

 A fair-sided coin (which means no casino hanky-panky with the coin not coming up heads or tails 50% of the time) is tossed three times.
-What is the probability that I do not get heads on at least two consecutive tosses?
+What is the probability that I do not get two heads in a row?

 The way to approach this problem is by drawing out the problem.
 What we want to find is the number of conditions that satisfy the above requirement.